Wednesque/xai-cnn-lrp/README.md

  - explanations :
    This directory contains the results of explanations when executing the file explain_cnn.py.
-The explanations provided are contained in a json file associated which name is associated to the name of the model to explain.
+The explanations provided are contained in a json file which name is related to the name of the model to explain.

 # Explaining a model